0xAdk/2hol_docker_win_builder/README.md

 ## Patches

-Due to some errors in the main 2hol repo for this Dockerfile to work some patches need to be applied to the 2hol game files
+Due to some errors in the main 2hol repo, for this Dockerfile to work some patches need to be applied to the 2hol game files

 Once you clone in the repos using the above method applies the matches in the